 The Eight Pillars of TPM

 As with the entire body of lean manufacturing systems – TPM originated in Japan.
 An organization called the Japan Institute of Plant Maintenance (JIPM) formed in 1961, although under a different moniker, and unveiled the TPM concept a decade later.
-The Japanese automotive supplier Nippondenso is first credited with utilizing the process, and Seiichi Nakajima of JIPM established eight management pillars, for which TMP is well-known today.
+The Japanese automotive supplier Nippondenso is first credited with utilizing the process, and Seiichi Nakajima of JIPM established eight management pillars, for which TPM is well-known today.

 TPM aims to increase productivity, efficiency, and safely by empowering operators and team leaders to play a proactive role in day-to-day lubrication, inspection, and cleaning.
 Management is tasked with creating a “buy-in culture” to support continuous activities through eight pillars of activity.